kumarvna/terraform-azurerm-mysql-db/README.md

 By default, this feature not enabled on this module.
 Enable threat detection policy setting up the variables `enable_threat_detection_policy`, `log_retention_days` and `email_addresses_for_alerts` with valid values.

->Note: Enabling `extended_auditing_policy` and `threat_detection_policy` features on SQL servers and database going to create a storage account to keep all audit logs.
+>Note: Enabling `threat_detection_policy` features on SQL servers and database going to create a storage account to keep all audit logs.
 Log retention policy to be configured to keep the size within limits for this storage account.
-Note that this module creates resources that can cost money
+Note that this module creates resources that can cost money.

 ### Private Link to Azure Database for MySQL